brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-These guarantees are very useful for building reliable services.
-If you process enough traffic for long enough you're going to start to see edge cases appear like application bugs that raise an error midway through some work, network connectivity problems, clients that disconnect mid-request, out-of-memory crashes, and many more.
+These guarantees are very useful for building reliable software.
+An application that processes enough volume will eventually see unhappy edge cases.
+Application bugs that raise errors midway through work, network connectivity problems, clients that disconnect mid-request, out-of-memory crashes, and many more.

-Normally these sorts of failures would lead to broken state, but not so with transactions, which will roll back partial state and make sure that state is always consistent at the beginning or end of any transaction.
+Without transactions these sorts of failures would lead to broken state, but with them, partial state is rolled back.
 Failures still aren't benign from the perspective of our users, but at least they're safe.

 ---